 Use Local Transport

-Walking Tours and Safaris
+Cycling & Walking Safaris

 07 of 09

-In Southern Africa, the Kalahari is home to various hunter-gatherer tribes, collectively known as "San" or "Basarwa".
+In Southern Africa, the Kalahari is home to various hunter-gatherer tribes, collectively known as San or Basarwa.
 Tanzania's Hadzabe tribe follow a similar lifestyle.
 These traditional hunter-gatherers have also lost land to farms and wildlife reserves.
 They are seen as "backward" by their own governments and have little power.
 You can help.
 As a tourist, the more interest you show in wanting to learn about these cultures, the stronger their voice will be.
 In South Africa, township tours to informal settlements like Soweto or Khayelitsha give an insight into the country's turbulent political past while also providing hope for the future.Continue to 8 of 9 below.

 08 of 09

-Responsible Travel to Africa -- Tip 7: Pack for a Good Cause
+Step 7: Pack For a Good Cause

-Thinking of bringing gifts, or donating to a school while traveling to Africa?
+Thinking of bringing gifts or donating to a school while traveling through Africa?
 Please consider this list so you can give responsibly.
-It's important for visitors to respect the community they are giving to, and aim to give in a sustainable manner.
-The last thing you want to do is perpetuate a cycle of dependency, encourage corruption, or burden a community you are trying to help.
+It's important for visitors to respect the community they are giving to and to give in a sustainable manner.
+The last thing you want to do is perpetuate a cycle of dependency, encourage corruption or burden a community you are trying to help.
 For school visits, make sure you arrive with a prior appointment so you don't disrupt the routine.

 Bringing School Supplies

 Old computers are quite useless if there's intermittent electricity, no internet, no technician, no lab and no one to train pupils how to use them.
 Supplies like pencils and school notebooks can always be used, but first check with the school you are visiting.
 There may be supplies you can buy locally that they need more urgently.
-School uniforms for example, are a huge expense for many African families and kids cannot attend school without them.
+School uniforms, for example, are a huge expense for many African families and kids cannot attend school without them.
 Whatever you decide to bring or buy, hand it to the head of school, not the children directly.

 Bringing Candy and Trinkets

-Financing a School, Orphanage, or Medical Center
+Financing a School, Orphanage or Medical Center

 The local community has to be involved in every stage of a project that plans to build or finance a school, orphanage or medical center.
 If you wish to donate your money or time, go through a local charity or organization that is already established in the area with maximum participation by community members.
 If the community has no stake in a project, it will fail to be sustainable.
-Your tour operator should be able to help you locate projects in the area you will be visiting.Continue to 9 of 10 below.
+Your tour operator should be able to help you locate projects in the area you will be visiting.Continue to 9 of 9 below.

 09 of 09

 Help Promote a Balanced View of Africa